-To replace glass shelves:
+To replace shelves:

-- Guide the rear shelf hooks into the slots in the shelf supports on cabinet wall. - 2.
+- 1. Guide the rear shelf hooks into the slots in the shelf supports on cabinet wall. - 2.
 Tilt shelf up at front until hooks drop into slots.
 Lower front of shelf to level position.

 Glass shelves are heavy.
-Be careful.
+Handle them with care.